MikeDigitize/JSFundamentals/README.md

 JavaScript is a compiled programming language.
 What does that mean?
 It means JavaScript code is compiled by a JavaScript engine first before it is executed.
 Say you've written some code and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code, then executes it.
 In this compilation stage the JavaScript engine runs through the code and compiles it into machine code, performing all manner of optimisation techniques along the way.
 It is at this time, during compilation, when lexical scope is defined.

 ## Lexical scope
-Scope refers to variable and function scope.
-When you declare a variable or function in JavaScript it is scoped based on its location within your script at author time.
-This is known as lexical scoping - scope defined at the compiler stage.
+Scope can be thought of as the thing that dictates the availability of variables and functions in a JavaScript environment.
+When a variable or function is declared in JavaScript it is scoped to its location within the code at author time.
+This is known as lexical scoping - lexical refers to lexicon i.e. the source - and is simply scope defined at the compiler stage.
 Pre ES6, variables were scoped either to the global scope or to a function scope.

 ```javascript
 // global scope